 Dyslipidemia is a medical term for elevated fatty acid and/or cholesterol levels in the blood.
 If left untreated for too long, it can result in serious health issues.

 Naturally, anything that can increase the amount of fat you burn can potentially treat these types of conditions.

-The results of this one study have created a massive gray market demand for GW 501516 that it’s actually been officially banned for Olympic athletes.
+The results of this one study, combined with what we know about PPARδ agonists in general, have created such a massive gray market demand for Cardarine that it’s actually been officially banned for Olympic athletes.